raster-foundry/blasterjs/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Relevant documentation pages have been created or updated
 - [ ] Description of PR is in an appropriate section of the changelog and grouped with similar changes if possible
+- [ ] Relevant status has been updated on the status page

 ### Upgrade instructions